 Just two days ago we submitted an article about this to Ecsite’s SPOKES magazine, and another one in more detail is about to appear in the Spanish Journal of Museology.
 Together with the presentation in Warsaw they constitute a satisfactory culmination of this collaboration.
 As the plane prepares to land (and I am asked to switch of this tablet), I can’t help enjoying a sense of achievement and starting to look forward to the next research cycle on which I will report in due course…

 Erik Stengler is a Senior Lecturer in Science Communication at UWE.

-Posted on November 10, 2015, in Evaluation, Research, Science Communication Unit and tagged Erik Stegler, evaluation, Guillermo Fernandez, Hannah Owen, Jessica Tee, Megan Lyons, Pere Viladot, research, science centres, Science Communication Unit, SCU.
+Posted on November 10, 2015, in Research & projects, Science Communication Unit and tagged Erik Stengler, Evaluation, Guillermo Fernandez, Hannah Owen, Jessica Tee, Megan Lyons, Pere Viladot, Science Centres, SCU.
 Bookmark the permalink.
 3 Comments.